Weekendwire

 This weekend's best e-bike deals plus everything you need to know before buying — motor types, battery range, and how to spot real value.

-Every weekend, we track e-bike deals across our partner merchants — and every weekend, people ask the same questions before buying.
-So we built this guide: the deals we're seeing right now plus everything you need to know to pick the right one.
+Every weekend, we track e-bike deals across our partner merchants — and every weekend, people ask the same questions before pulling the trigger.
+So we built this guide: the deals we're seeing right now plus everything you need to know to pick the right bike.

 We update the deals at the bottom of this page every Friday when our new weekend picks go live.
 The buying advice stays evergreen.